-(i) Pre-Emergency:

-Be familiar with the worksite Emergency Action Plan.

-Prepare and acquire personal emergency preparedness/supplies for home, cars and work.

-Register emergency contact information in the UCSF Emergency Notification System WarnMe

-(ii) During an Emergency:

-Follow department safety and evacuation procedures and proceed to Emergency Assembly Areas (EAA), as required.
+- i Pre-Emergency: - (a) Be familiar with the worksite Emergency Action Plan. - (b) Prepare and acquire personal emergency preparedness/supplies plans for home, cars and work. - (c) Register emergency contact information in the UCSF Emergency Notification System WarnMe - ii During an Emergency - (a) Follow department safety and evacuation procedures and proceed to Emergency Assembly Areas (EAA), as required.
 Request emergency assistance if needed.

-People who are injured, have disabilities, or other special needs will be assisted.
-Specifically: Individuals with mobility impairments who cannot walk down the stairwells are to be relocated to a fire-rated stairwell.
-Mobility disabled students, faculty and staff may have had evacuation "buddies" assigned to them and have access to evacuations chairs.
-If unable to be evacuated by trained "buddies" their names, condition, and location are to be reported to the responding fire department by the Emergency Coordinator.

-Follow the instructions of Floor Wardens, Emergency Coordinators, and any others who have designated authority and responsibilities during an emergency.

-Prior to leaving campus, make sure the Floor Wardens, Emergency Coordinators, or other persons in charge can record individual's name, physical status, cell phone and intended destination in the event family members contact UCSF looking for the individual.
+People who are

+- injured, have disabilities, or other special needs will be assisted.
+Specifically: - (i) Individuals with mobility impairments who cannot walk down the stairwells are to be relocated to a fire-rated stairwell and their names, condition, and location are to be reported to the responding fire department by the Emergency Coordinator. - (b) Follow the instructions of Floor Wardens, Emergency Coordinators, and any others who have designated authority and responsibilities during an emergency. - (c) Prior to leaving campus, make sure the Floor Wardens, Emergency Coordinators, or other persons in charge can record individual's name, physical status, cell phone and intended destination in the event family members contact UCSF looking for the individual.

-Section 3.02 DEVELOPMENT, IMPLIMENTAION & COMPLIANCE
+DEVELOPMENT, IMPLIMENTAION & COMPLIANCE